 (h) Take whatever other actions are necessary or appropriate to achieve the purposes for which the Association has been formed.

 5. Term of Office.
 Trustees shall hold office for a three-year term and, until his or her successor shall be elected or until his or her death, removal or resignation.
 A trustee may resign at any time by filing his or her written resignation with the secretary of the Association.
-The terms of trustees shall be staggered so that all terms do not expire in the same year. [amended see note 3]
+The terms of trustees shall be staggered so that all terms do not expire in the same year. [amended see Change History]

 6. Removal and Resignation.
 Any trustee may be removed from the board, with or without cause, by the members of the Association, at any annual or special meeting of the members if in the notice of such meeting the attention to consider such removal is specifically stated.
 Such removal shall be by the affirmative vote of members possessing no less than two thirds of the voting power of the members present and entitled to vote; provided, however, that the voting power exercised by the members shall, at all times, be determined in accordance with the provisions of article IV of the articles of incorporation.
 Any trustee may resign by giving written notice to any officer.
 Such resignation shall take effect at the time specified therein.
 Unless otherwise specified therein, the acceptance of a resignation shall not be necessary to make it effective.

 7. Vacancies.
 A vacancy in the board of trustee may be filled by a majority vote of the remaining trustees, even though they are less than a quorum.
 A trustee so elected shall be deemed to be elected for a term equal to the unexpired portion of the term for which the vacating trustee was elected.
 Notwithstanding the foregoing, vacancies among the initial trustees shall be filled by Weybridge, Ltd., an Ohio Limited Partnership.